Unemployment Insurance Appeals FAQ

 How is it determined whether an appeal is timely?

-What if I file an appeal after the fourteen day deadline?
+What if I file an appeal after the 14 day deadline?

-If an appeal is filed after the determination has gone final it will be processed and forwarded to the Appeals Bureau.
-The Appeals Bureau will schedule a hearing on the issue of whether a appeal has been timely filed.
+If an appeal is filed after the determination has gone final it will be processed by the Appeals Bureau.
+The Appeals Bureau will schedule a hearing on the issue of whether an appeal has been timely filed.

 What happens after I submit my request for an appeals hearing?

-The appeal is sent to the Appeals Bureau.
-Appeals are processed and scheduled in order of date file, meaning that a claimant who filed on the first day of the month should be scheduled for a hearing prior to an appeal filed on the tenth day of the month.
+Appeals are processed and scheduled in order of date filed, meaning a claimant who filed on the first day of the month should be scheduled for a hearing prior to an appeal filed on the 10th day of the month.